-Operating a Nest thermostat is one of the best ways to perfect the day-to-day schedule of your heating and cooling.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you might expect, it won’t work correctly or at all if you see an error code show up.
-The specific error code provides useful information about the root of the problem, something a professional technician can use to provide solutions that much sooner.
+Installing a Nest thermostat is one of the most convenient ways to perfect the day-to-day schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make adjustments.
+But as you may expect, it won’t work properly or at all if you see an error code appear.
+The exact error code offers useful information about the source of the problem, something a trained technician can use to provide solutions that much quicker.

-Here are seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you can solve it and the approximate cost to do so.
-Keep in mind that while the price will ultimately be dependent on the specific Nest model, you can count on paying about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific components necessary to wrap up repairs.
+Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you could address it and the projected cost to do so.
+Keep in mind that while the price will ultimately be dependent on the precise Nest model, you can count on paying around $75-$200 for repairs.
+This should include travel and labor costs as well as any specific components required to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the problem is resolved.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is fixed.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should check electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician can examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.

-They’ll shut off the power and progressively check each wire, making sure they are fully placed into the connector with the proper amount of uncovered copper.
-Once they pinpoint the problem connector, it can be exchanged for a new one.
+They’ll detach the power and gradually look at each wire, making sure they are fully attached into the connector with the proper amount of bare copper.
+After they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will finally shut down.
-Assuming the breakers are on, you can check a handful of other places before consulting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
+Assuming the breakers are on, you can search a couple of other places before consulting a professional technician.

-Because this error can consume your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and deliver power through a USB cable.
-If it presents error code 195, you may continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it will probably be best to call a pro.
+Since this error can deplete your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re facing.
+You can disconnect the thermostat from its base and deliver power by using a USB cable.
+In the event it displays error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician needs to meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+A technician should meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it may still stop you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

 With installation of a Nest Power Connector, you may notice error code E297 show up.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is sent inside the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to shut the power off as soon as possible.
-You can then contact a professional technician with the proper experience detecting and resolving electrical malfunctions.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is transported through the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to turn the power off straightaway.
+You can then contact a professional technician with the proper experience identifying and solving electrical malfunctions.

 e73 – Critical

-This will sometimes be as easy as the breaker being shut off, but it may also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s time to contact a local professional.
+This may be as simple as the breaker being switched off, but it can also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s a good idea to speak with a local professional.